 Rey doesn’t know how to respond.
 The ever-present pain is beginning to grate on her, gripping all edges of her mind and demanding attention that she doesn’t want to give it.
 She thinks they must have given her some kind of drug to dull it, because her thoughts feel fuzzy in a way that can't be natural, and her shoulder feels like it should hurt worse, like it’s only waiting to.
 But the pain is not gone.
 It’s only numbed a little, like her mostly absent emotions.
 She wonders if the fact that it can cut through drugs means anything.

 Rey lets her eyes drop down to Luke’s prosthetic hand again.
-His wrist is covered with a sleeve at the moment, but she’s seen it.
-Where the prosthetic meets skin, the flesh is still twisted and drawn up along the edges, and Rey knows there must be more of the same under the prosthetic.
+His wrist is covered with a sleeve at the moment, but she’s seen it - where prosthetic meets skin, the flesh is still twisted and drawn up along the edges, and Rey knows there must be more of the same under the prosthetic.
 “Does it hurt?” she murmurs.
 She hadn't ever thought to ask that before, but pain is on her mind.
 She has to know, because there's something insistent churning in her gut that she's always associated with her quick instinct.
 Luke had told her that it was a gift of the Force.
 Precognition.
 An ability to simply know certain things, before they happen or before facts confirm them.

 His father.
 Darth Vader.
 Rey’s grandfather.
 The thought still unsettles her.